gofaniyi/favorite-things/README.md

 [![Test Coverage](https://api.codeclimate.com/v1/badges/7513939bf4da89be4919/test_coverage)](https://codeclimate.com/github/gofaniyi/favorite-things/test_coverage)
 [![Build Status](https://travis-ci.org/gofaniyi/favorite-things.svg?branch=master)](https://travis-ci.org/azu/travis-badge)

-An assessement to solve the problems of managing different forms of Insurance

-## Problem statement and Objective

-Create a simple solution to solve for the rigid system around creating different Insurance risks for different customers in different industries.

 ## Description

-The **insurance-app** is the backbone of an application for managing different forms of Insurance risks assets for BriteCore customers.
+The **favorite-things-app** is an application that allows the user to track their favorite things.
 The project is divided into two parts.
 The Frontend build on **VueJs - Javascript** and the Backend built on **Flask - Python**.

 - Key Application features

-1. Risk Type Management
+2. Favorite Management
+    - Creation of Favorites
+    - Updating different Favorites
+    - Removing different Favorites from the system
+    - Viewing all Favorites and those under a particular category

+2. Category Management
-2. Creation of Risks
+    - Creation of Categories
-3. User Authentication
-4. User Registration
+    - Updating different Categories
+    - Removing different Categories from the system

 - FrontEnd

 The FrontEnd is a VueJs application that I am serving as static pages through the Flask application.
-Due to the size of the frontend, it is hosted in a [separate repository](https://github.com/gofaniyi/insurance-web).
+Due to the size of the frontend, it is hosted in a [separate repository](https://github.com/gofaniyi/favorite-things-web).
 Only the static files are hosted in this repository.
-See [static files](https://github.com/gofaniyi/insurance-app/tree/master/dist)
+See [static files](https://github.com/gofaniyi/favorite-things/tree/master/dist)

 - BackEnd

-The api built on Flask Rest API Framework, provides features for registering different forms of Insurance risks.
-This bothers around being able to set up risk-types with dynamic/custom attributes.
+The api built on Flask Rest API Framework, provides resources, i.e. Collection of endpoints to track a user's favorite things.

 ## Development Approach